Get a free gift up to the value of £599 with your full price watch & jewellery purchases over £1,000*

-Our Buying teams have been made fully aware of our Code of Conduct and its requirements, and we will also convey this to any new recruits to those teams, as part of their induction process.
+Our Buying teams have been made fully aware of our Code of Conduct and its requirements, and we will also convey this to any new recruits to those teams, as part of their induction and training process.

-Continuous Improvement Initiatives are embedding in all areas of the business and we are committed to ensuring all employees are not only aware of, but actively involved in improving the business environment they work within.
+Continuous Improvement initiatives are embedding in all areas of the business and we are committed to ensuring all employees are not only aware of, but actively involved in improving the business environment they work within.

 We will proactively revise our annual action plan in direct relation to our Fraser Hart Modern Slavery Policy to ensure that there is no complacency and that vigilance is increased to ensure risks are mitigated both internally and across our supply chain

-We fully understand that this is an ongoing process, that we have more to do and we will continue to work together with our supply partners to ensure that nobody involved in the production, distribution and sale of our products is a victim of modern slavery.
+We fully understand that this is an ongoing process, that we have more to do, and we will continue to work together with our supply partners to ensure that nobody involved in the production, distribution and sale of our products is a victim of modern slavery.